Release Date: 16th July 2021

 OK enough of my blather.
 Go and listen to the damn things yourself and decide if you like them, rather than trying to work it out from reading a bloody press release you weirdos.

-All three tracks are produced and sculpted for the club.
+All four tracks are produced and sculpted for the club.
 They want big sound systems and dark rooms.

 Close your eyes, hold hands and experience transcendental space flight...

 a1.
 Yosh - The Hype